Documentation

 • The AI is your own Claude subscription.
 Letterknife orchestrates the Claude Code CLI you already have installed and logged in.
 No API keys to buy, no token markup, no third-party inference servers.
 The memory core — the part that distills your corrections into durable rules — runs on Opus, Anthropic's smartest model.

 Start with Getting started to install, or read How it works first if you want the architecture in plain words.
+The trust model — scoped knowledge, consent gates, what an impersonator gets — is in Security.
 Privacy, cost, and troubleshooting live in the FAQ — still stuck after that, email hello@letterknife.com.

 Getting started